HOME

 On June 24, 1993, Severe Tire Damage became the first band to livestream.
 Performing from the patios of Xerox PARC, they broadcast onto the Internet Multicast Backbone (the "MBone").
 They were seen and heard live as far away as Australia.
 MBone engineering was by Ron Frederick and Steve Deering of the Computer Science Lab at Xerox PARC.

-After our historic broadcast, Severe Tire Damage returned to the Internet to warm up for the Rolling Stones.
-Then, flush with a false sense of success, we made a series of broadcasts on the MBone every week for 15 to 30 minutes.
+Flush with a false sense of success after our historic first livestream, we made a series of broadcasts on the MBone every week for 15 to 30 minutes.
 Viewers could tune in to the Severe Tire Damage channel on the MBone every Wednesday night.

 These are the dates of the MCasts that we made.